loveCiForever/final_project_intro_to_ai/README.md

-# forward_chaining_in_propositional_logic
+# FINAL PROJECT

 This is a Final project solving 4 Task (Course: 503043-Introduction to Artificial Intelligence) carried out by a group of 2nd year students.

-This repository contains our group midterm essay, which addresses three tasks using different algorithms:
+This repository contains our group midterm essay, which addresses four tasks using different algorithms:

 1. **Simulated Annealing Search on 3D surfaces**
 2. **9x9 Tic-Tac-Toe with Heuristic Alpha-Beta Search**
 3. **Constraint Satisfaction Problems with Propositional Logic.**
 4. **Naïve Bayesian Classifier**

 ## Contributors